krhirst/WebAppCourse/Coin Flip and Simple Inventory/README.md

 # Coin Flip and Simple Inventory
 This was a homework assignment for my web application development course.
+Completed October 15, 2019.

 # Coin Flip Instructions
 1. Start game with 0 heads and tails and 0 right and wrong